lisp-mirror/lqml/platforms/sailfish/qt5.15-rpm-installation.md

 being tedious (I'm not a SailfishOS expert and have very limited experience).

-To download all rpms (on desktop Linux), set architecture (default: `armv7hl`) in file `donwload-rpms.lisp` and run it in ECL:
+To download all rpms (on desktop Linux), set architecture (default: `armv7hl`) in file `download-rpms.lisp` and run it in ECL:
 ```
 ecl -shell download-rpms.lisp ; will download to 'rpms/<arch>/'
 ```